I’ve had stones thrown at me, and it changed my life.

 Now, as an adult, I realize that single experience was a small glimpse into a much bigger reality that so many black people face.
 I also acknowledge that the issues surrounding racism are nuanced and complex.
 I do not claim to have the answers—other than Jesus, who is the answer for every problem—but I do have hope that when we listen, we can create change.

 I don’t know what it is like to be black in America.
 But I can learn about it through listening to my black friends and reading books by black authors.
 Their histories help me understand them better and bring greater nuance to my perspectives.
-Christian unity is not similarity or agreement.
-It is the intentional choice to fight for loyalty and connection while making room for our differences.
+In my opinion, Christian unity does not require agreement on every detail of what we believe outside of the things that make for our salvation through Jesus Christ.
+Which means, as Christians, we need to make the intentional choice to fight for relational loyalty and connection while making room for our differences.

 As a Christian, I want to be the first to listen.
 I want to seek to understand before asking to be understood.
 And I don’t ever want to throw stones (literal or verbal).
 The apostle James wrote, “My dear brothers and sisters, take note of this: Everyone should be quick to listen, slow to speak and slow to become angry, because human anger does not produce the righteousness that God desires” (James 1:19-20 NIV).